General Disclosures

 The data that forms the basis of the report comes mainly from Norðurál’s operational, environmental and safety systems.
 Efforts have been made to ensure compliance with the ESRS standards and the quality and reliability of the data to the best of our ability.
 Responsibility for data and calculations is a collaborative project between the steering committee and key area managers.

-A double materiality assessment carried out by Langbrók ehf. in consultation with managers and stakeholders forms the basis for determining the approach, topics and priorities in the report.
+A double materiality assessment conducted by Langbrók ehf. in consultation with managers and stakeholders forms the basis for determining the approach, topics, and priorities in the report.

-Description of the processes to identify and assess material impacts, risks and opportunities ESRS 2 IRO-1
+Assessment of material impacts, risks, and opportunities ESRS 2 IRO-1

 Norðurál has worked systematically on the assessment of the main risk factors and their potential financial impact.
-In this context, the company has conducted a sensitivity analysis of key variables related to sustainability in its operating environment, with the aim to further integrate risk management and financial planning.
+In this context, the company has conducted a sensitivity analysis of key variables related to sustainability in its operating environment, with the aim of further integrating risk management and financial planning.

-The analysis takes into account how changes in key external conditions – such as electricity prices, raw material costs and carbon tax – could affect the company’s EBITDA and profits.
+The analysis reflects how changes in key external conditions – such as electricity prices, raw material costs and carbon tax – could affect the company’s EBITDA and profits.
 In this context, Norðurál has also assessed the potential scope of investments necessary to meet climate and environmental management objectives.

 Norðurál continues to develop these analyses, especially with regard to Scope 3 emissions, data collection in the supply chain and new circular solutions that support the assessment of the financial impact of sustainability risks.